Assisting new bino-chair users, e.g., at a star party

 The April Starfest at the university, before and after it got dark:

-Before the new user sits in the chair:
+Before the new user sits in the bino-chair:

 • Have the chair-front counterweight solidly in place (important).

-• Demonstrate, or those standing in line could watch the person in the chair.
+• Demonstrate, or those standing in line could watch the person ahead of them.

 • Coarse adjust the teeter mount height and the neck cushion height.

-• Coarse adjust the distance out to the oculars, using the thumbscrews, taking into account eye glasses.
-However, most don’t need to use their glasses (see the note at the end).
+• Coarse adjust the distance out to the oculars, using the thumbscrews, taking into account eyeglasses.
+However, most don’t need to use their glasses (see the note at the very end below).

-• Coarse adjust the IPD only if theirs is very unusual (less important).
+• Coarse adjust the inter-pupil distance (IPD) only if theirs is very unusual (less important).

 • Push the teeter up out of the way.